timescale/docs/timescaledb/overview/index.md

 # TimescaleDB Overview

-TimescaleDB is an open-source time-series database optimized for fast ingest and complex queries.
+TimescaleDB is an open-source relational database for time-series data.
 It speaks "full SQL" and is correspondingly easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.

 Compared to the trade-offs demanded by these two alternatives (relational vs. NoSQL), TimescaleDB offers the best of both